davidyxwu/CAPP30239_FA22/week_02/README.md

 Specifically, one can call the endpoint and look up stats for a player for a specific season.
 The API also allows you to get the gamelog for a specific game, allowing you to analyze various gametime events.
 As linked above, I have included a documentation for specific endpoints for the API.
+I will most likely focus on seasonal stats for individual players

 ## Why am I interested?
 I am interested in NHL statistics because I have always been interested in sports.